sbromberger/LightGraphs.jl/doc/basicmeasures.md

 ```
 edges(g::Union{LightGraphs.DiGraph,LightGraphs.Graph})
 ```
 Return an iterator to the edges of a graph.
+The returned iterator is valid for one pass over the edges, and is invalidated by changes to `g`.

 ### is_directed
 ```